RPGHacker/asar/README.md

 ;`007606 22 20 80 90
 ```

-This line tests that the byte `FF` was written to the start of the ROM and that the string "This is a test." was printed by the patch.
+This line tests that the byte `FF` was written to the start of the ROM and that the string `This is a test.` was printed by the patch.
 ```
 ;`FF
 ;>This is a test.